 2. Identify the drainage district and drainage systems serving the amendment area.

 Response: The City of Fort Lauderdale is located in the South Florida Water Management District.
-Drainage systems will be evaluated if the property owners consider submitting a development project.

 3. Identify any planned drainage improvements, including year, funding sources and other relevant information.